redien/blog/posts/decoupled-units.md

 };
 ```

-In this example, `calculate` is said to be tightly coupled with `parse` since it calls it directly by name.
-Any time `parse` changes, `calculate` will also change.
+In this example, `evaluate` is said to be tightly coupled with `parse` since it calls it directly by name.
+Any time `parse` changes, `evaluate` will also change.

-We can also write the same implementation using classes:
+We can also write the same implementation using object orientation:

 ```java
 class Expression {